Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 - class lino_xl.lib.working.Session¶

-Django model representing a work session.
+Django model representing a working session.

 - start_date¶